mendrik/feather/feather-docs/content/overview/index.md

 ### Arrays

 Array bindings are maybe the most important ones, since they allow to map list structures to dom child nodes.
-This can be used to render different application pages or different mobile/desktop representations of your components.
+This can be used to render different application pages or different mobile/desktop representations of your components or just a list of data objects.

+> Bound arrays must contain only other widget instances, not primitive values or objects because Feather must know how to render them and attach events to those elements, if needed.

 Array hooks can be placed in only one manner:

-  First declare `@Bind({}) variable: MyWidget[] = []` which contains objects that *must* extend `feather.core.Widget`.
+  First declare `@Bind({}) variable: MyWidget[] = []` which contains instances that *must* extend `feather.core.Widget`.
-  One can use any of the native array functions to modify the array, but you must not replace the array itself as the bindings and hooks will be lost.
+  One can use any of the native array functions to modify the array, but you must not replace the array itself as the bindings and hooks would be lost.
 Array.fill is unsupported, because the children cannot be duplicates of one other.
-  Furthermore never set children directly `array[2] = mywidget` because the change will be missed, use splice instead:
+  Furthermore never set children directly `array[2] = mywidget` because the change will be missed, so use splice instead:
   `array.splice(2, 1, mywidget)`.
   Read more about bindings in the [decorator](/documentation) section.
-Make sure **not** to call `this.render()` in widgets that are inserted to a bound array.
+Make sure **not** to call `this.render()` on widgets that are pushed to a bound array and you can skip the `@Construct()` decorator, too.

   * `<div class="red" {{variable}}>...</div>`

 > Please don't use the same children in two different array bindings.
 Since children are also widgets
 > they must have one unique DOM element they attach to.
 Having the same child in different arrays, would
-> simply move the element in the DOM instead of rendering it twice as would be expected.
+> simply move the element between DOM places with weird side-effects.

 #### Filtered Arrays